 Gross Revenue – Business

-Gross revenue, also known as total revenue, is the total sales brought in by a business during an accounting period.
+Gross revenue, also known as gross sales or total revenue, is the total sales brought in by a business during an accounting period.

 To illustrate this point, assume a restaurant has total sales of $100,000, has $30,000 in food costs (cost of goods sold or COGS), $35,000 in expenses like wages, advertising, utilities, rent, etc and $5,000 in tax liability.
 In this example, the restaurant had gross revenues of $100,000.